Loading...

 This four-day certification course will provide dental hygienists with both didactic and clinical hands-on training in the administration of local anesthesia.
 The didactic lectures will cover the following topics:

-• Neurophysiology of pain
+• Neurophysiology of pain.

-• Mechanism of nerve blockade
+• Mechanism of nerve blockade.

-• Assessing patients for local anesthesia
+• Assessing patients for local anesthesia.

-• Pharmacology of local anesthetics
+• Pharmacology of local anesthetics.

-• Pharmacology of vasoconstrictors
+• Pharmacology of vasoconstrictors.

-• Calculating doses administered
+• Calculating doses administered.

-• Armamentarium
+• Armamentarium.

-• Local and systemic complications of local anesthesia and their management
+• Local and systemic complications of local anesthesia and their management.

-• Basic maxillary local anesthesia techniques
+• Basic maxillary local anesthesia techniques.

-• Basic mandibular local anesthesia techniques
+• Basic mandibular local anesthesia techniques.

-• Local anesthesia failures and their management
+• Local anesthesia failures and their management.

 Course Outline

 This course will provide the graduate dental hygienist with an integrated overview of the anatomy, physiology, and pharmacology of local anesthesia.
-During the course, participants will receive both didactic and clinical “hands-on” training in the administration of local anesthesia
+During the course, participants will receive both didactic and clinical “hands-on” training in the administration of local anesthesia.

-The clinical “hands-on” training will allow the participant to learn the basic maxillary and mandibular local anesthesia technique by performing these techniques on fellow course participants.
+The clinical “hands-on” training will allow the participants to learn the basic maxillary and mandibular local anesthesia technique by performing these techniques on fellow course participants.
 This will be carried out under the supervision of members of the Division of Oral and Maxillofacial Surgery.

 1) Didactic component - At the end of the course, the course participant will be required to receive a minimum grade of 70% on the comprehensive written exam to receive a PASS in this portion of the course.